Writing for Children

 Instructor: Mahnoor Azeem

 Stories do not live in words alone.
 In this workshop, we will explore how text shapes powerful, layered narratives in children’s picture books.
 We will think about the shape of stories for young readers—how they move, pause, stretch, and surprise—and how meaning unfolds across a sequence of pages.
-We will consider not just what stories say,

-Participants will develop their own picture-book manuscripts while thinking closely about how language, pacing, and narrative voice collaborate on the page.
-This workshop is for writers interested in the unique possibilities of picture-book storytelling and how stories
+Participants will develop their own picture-book manuscripts while thinking closely about how language, pacing, and voice work together on the page.
+This workshop is for writers interested in the unique possibilities of picture-book storytelling, and how stories for young readers are built—line by line, page by page.

 About Mahnoor